Easter Brunch Menu and Decor Ideas: pretty spring woodland inspired Easter table and decor, and easy make-ahead Easter Brunch menu.

 This month for our #YearofFeasting we had a lovely little Spring Woodland Easter Brunch.
 I was inspired by all things spring, and forest, like pretty green moss, and pussy willows.
 Today I’m sharing ideas Easter brunch menu and decor ideas.

 This table was so much fun to put together, with lots of sweet little details perfect for celebrating spring.

 DIY Moss Table Runner

-The first thing I did to prepare for this table was to go out to the forest and collect some moss.
+The first thing I did to prepare for to prepare for hosting Easter brunch was to work on the table.
+I wanted a moss runner so I went out to the forest and collected some moss.
 It was a little wet, and I didn’t want it to mark the dining room table, so I laid it out on newspaper for a few days inside to let it dry out.
 By the time I set the table it was nice and dry, and I layered the moss table runner over some brown kraft paper, just in case there were any damp spots left.
 If you don’t have a forest nearby, you can buy a moss runner at the craft store.

 While I was out foraging, I picked a few pussy willow branches.
 They weren’t out yet, so I brought them into the warm house and put them in a vase of water to force them.
 I noticed yesterday though, after one warm day they were starting to come out outside too.

 Along with pussy willows, nothing says spring to me like tulips.
 I picked up some and put them in simple mason jars.

 To create more of the woodland feel, we made some paper mache mushrooms.
 I followed girl + dog’s great tutorial.

 I love the book pages for a whimsical look.
 All the mushrooms I made are different sizes and colours.